vargaeric/class-incremental-learning/README.md

 # Master Thesis Progress Tracking

+## Week 6 (04.01 - 04.07)

+This week, there were no significant changes made to the code because we focused more on trying to reproduce the results from the original iCaRL method's paper.
+These attempts mainly involved adjusting the hyperparameters of our model to match those specified in the iCaRL paper.

 ## Week 5 (03.25 - 03.31)

 We have implemented two new methods for exemplar selection: